ibm-cloud-docs/vpc/vsi_is_connecting_console.md

 This feature has become generally available in the Dallas, Frankfurt, London, Osaka, and Washington DC regions.
 It will be available in the other regions soon.
 {:note}

-Limitation for the Beta release: For instances that were created before 2/13/2021, you must stop and re-start (not reboot) the instance before a console can be opened.
+For instances that were created before 2/13/2021, you must stop and re-start (not reboot) the instance before a console can be opened.
 Opening consoles for instances created after this time doesn't require the above operation.
 {:important}

 ## Before you begin